Laserbolt/Bluej-Themes/README.md

 ![Dark Theme Screenshot](/res/Dark.jpg)

-This page serves as a Hub for themes of Bluej a Java IDE.
+This page serves as a theme hub for BlueJ.
 <br>
 <br>